apigear-io/apigear-docs/content/en/maker/maker.md

 ## Maker

 A user which creates blueprints is called a maker.
-Normally is is possible to contribute to existing blueprints to enhance in an open discussion the qualoty for everyone.
+Normally is is possible to contribute to existing blueprints to enhance in an open discussion the quality for everyone.
 But often there is also a desire to solve a new problem or to create a project specific adaptation.
 In these cases it makes sense to fork a blueprint or to create a new blueprint.

-Blueprints allows you to solve all kind of API problems in a very easy way.
+Blueprints allows you to solve all kind of API structured problems in a very easy way.

 ## Creating a blueprint

 A blueprint is a folder with a common structure consisting of a rules document, which controls the code generation process and the templates folder.
-The templates wll be listed inside a rules document.
+The templates will be listed inside a rules document.
 Later a solution document will link the blueprint with API modules for code generation.

-This is roughly the process to create and developer a blueprint
+Below is roughly the process to create and develop a blueprint

-* create a blueprint folder with rules document and templates folder
+* Create a blueprint folder with rules document and templates folder
-*  create an ApiGear Studio API project with a demo API
+*  Create an ApiGear Studio API project with a demo API
-*  add a solution to the API project to link API modules with the blueprint
+*  Add a solution to the API project to link API modules with the blueprint
-*  edit the blueprint and re-generate the output
+*  Edit the blueprint and re-generate the output

 The templates are written using the [liquidjs](https://liquidjs.com/) template language and each template should end with `.liquid`.
-ApiGear extends the language by custom programming language specific filters.
+ApiGear extends the template language by custom programming language specific filters to ease many complex tasks.

 *Note: Visual Studio Code marketplace provides an extension to support the `.liquid` files, you can find it [here](https://marketplace.visualstudio.com/items?itemName=sissel.shopify-liquid).*